 On October 13, 2017, the Company entered into a transition, separation and release of claims agreement (the "Fortune Transition Agreement") with James Fortune, pursuant to which Mr. Fortune resigned from his role as Chief Operating Officer and any and all other positions he holds as an officer or employee of the Company, effective December 31, 2017 (the "Separation Date").
 Pursuant to the Fortune Transition Agreement, effective as of October 13, 2017, the Employment Agreement, by and between the Company and Mr. Fortune, dated June 19, 2014, was terminated.
 Under the Fortune Transition Agreement, Mr. Fortune will be entitled to separation benefits in the form of (i) the continuation of his base salary for twelve months after the Separation Date in the same amount in effect as of the October 13, 2017 and (ii) the payment of monthly premiums for healthcare and/or dental coverage at the same rate that is in effect on the Separation Date until the earlier of twelve months from the Separation Date or the date Mr. Fortune becomes eligible to receive such benefits under another employer's benefit plan.
-Should any annual bonus payment in such amount, if any, he would have received had he remained employed with the Company through the date of such bonus payments.
+Should any annual bonus payments be made to active Company executives for the calendar year 2017, Mr. Fortune will also be eligible to receive a bonus payment in such amount, if any, he would have received had he remained employed with the Company through the date of such bonus payments.
 During the twelve months ended December 31, 2017, the Company recorded \$417 of severance expense which are included in operating expenses in general and administration.